Menu

 Digital

-To bind this digital process together we have developed our Digital Lab System equipped with 22 iMac Pro 21.5" and 12 of the the newest 24" workstations.
-It is the same platform we use for our professional jobs along with Adobe Lightroom and Photoshop.
-Laney provides full support, in studio through Adobe.
+Binding this digital process together is our Digital Lab System.
+It is equipped with 22 iMac computers, most recently enhanced by the addition of 12 of the the newest 24″ M1 chip workstations.
+It is the same platform we use for our professional jobs to work Adobe Lightroom and Photoshop., provided by the department.
 Our iPads and MacBooks connect with cameras via Wi-fi and tether.
 We also have two Epson photo printers, and MicroTek flatbed and Nikon Film scanners.

 Film